cloudbees-days/cloudbees-field-workshops/labs/cloudbees-cdro/content/labs/module-1/service-catalog.md

 Use the CloudBees CD/RO Service Catalog to package up easy-to-use functionality such as:

-**Creating models from parameterized templates**
+- **Creating models from parameterized templates**

     Create models from templates by wrapping DSL code that is executed by a service catalog item.

-**Running custom automation**
+- **Running custom automation**

     Invoke a procedure from a Service Catalog item to implement automated tasks.

-In this lab you will create a Service Catalog, and then create and run a Service Catalog item with the procedure you created earlier.
+In this lab you will create a Service Catalog, and then create and run a [procedure based Service Catalog item](https://docs.cloudbees.com/docs/cloudbees-cd/latest/self-service/#_procedure_based_catalog_items) with the procedure you created earlier.

 ## Create a new catalog